VW ID.7 shows off its sleek lines with colour-changing paint at CES 2023

-(Pocket-lint) - The next electric model from Volkswagen will be the ID.7, which follows on from the ID.
+The next electric model from Volkswagen will be the ID.7, which follows on from the ID.
 Aero concept that was recently shown off.

 The new model is based on the MEB platform - like the ID.3, ID.4 and ID.5 that have already been announced - although this sedan is claiming a range of 434 miles (700km) from a single charge, which beats previous models hands down.